srcclr/build-inspector/README.md

-# Build Profiler
+# Build Inspector

-Inspects network activities, file system changes and process creation when building a project.
+A tool to inspects network activities, file system changes and processes when building a project.

 ## Requirements
 If you don't have `brew cask` installed, run this: